Synthetic Difference in Differences: Introduction

-Researchers are often interested in evaluating the effects of policy changes using panel data, i.e., using repeated observations of units across time, in a setting where some units are exposed to the policy in some time periods but not others.
-These policy changes are frequently not random---neither across units of analysis, nor across time periods---and in the absence of experimental variation researchers rely on statistical models that connect observed data to unobserved counterfactuals.
-Many approaches have been developed for this problem but, in practice, a handful of methods are dominant in empirical work.
-As documented by \citet*{currie2020technology}, Difference in Differences (DID) methods have been widely used in applied economics over the last three decades; see also \citet*{ashenfelter1984using}, \citet*{Bertrand2004did}, and \citet{angrist2008mostly}.
+Researchers are often interested in evaluating the effects of policy changes using panel data, {\it i.e.}, using repeated observations of units across time, in a setting where some units are exposed to the policy in some time periods but not others.
+These policy changes are frequently not random---neither across units of analysis, nor across time periods---and even unconfoundedness given observed covariates may not be credible ({\it e.g., } \citet{imbens2015causal}).
+In the absence of exogenous variation researchers have focused on statistical models that connect observed data to unobserved counterfactuals.
+Many approaches have been developed for this setting but, in practice, a handful of methods are dominant in empirical work.
+As documented by \citet*{currie2020technology}, Difference in Differences (DID) methods have been widely used in applied economics over the last three decades; see also \citet*{ashenfelter1985using}, \citet*{Bertrand2004did}, and \citet{angrist2008mostly}.
 More recently, Synthetic Control (SC) methods, introduced in a series of seminal papers by Abadie and coauthors \citep*{abadie2003,Abadie2010, abadie2014, abadie2016}, have emerged as an important alternative method for comparative case studies.

 Currently these two strategies are often viewed as targeting different types of empirical applications.
-In general, DID methods are applied in cases where we have a substantial number of units that are exposed to the policy, and we believe in a ``parallel trends'' assumption which implies that we can adequately control for selection effects by accounting for additive unit-specific and time-specific fixed effects.
-In contrast, SC methods were introduced in a setting when only a single (or small number) of units are exposed and parallel trends do not hold, and seek to compensate for the lack of parallel trends by re-weighting units to match their pre-exposure trends.
+In general, DID methods are applied in cases where we have a substantial number of units that are exposed to the policy, and researchers are willing to make a ``parallel trends'' assumption which implies that we can adequately control for selection effects by accounting for additive unit-specific and time-specific fixed effects.
+In contrast, SC methods, introduced in a setting with only a single (or small number) of units exposed, seek to compensate for the lack of parallel trends by re-weighting units to match their pre-exposure trends.